 Panoramic views extend from the islands off the coast, past the Southern Crossing in the E, to the conspicuous pyramid of Arete in the distant NE.
 From this angle, its aretes proclaim the name origin.

 The last part of the climb is over alpine wetland meadow resulting from the burn in 1903.
-The recovery time to full forest may be another 1000 years.
+The recovery time to full forest may be another 1000 years. [revised March 2019]

-From the junction with the Waiotauru/Odlins 4x4 road at the saddle, the track climbs a little over point 822, the actual Maymorn Junction, then drops steadily to join the trail from the Frances Stream.
-Renata Hut should be reached in 30-45 minutes from the 4WD road.
+From the Maymorn Junction saddle, the track climbs a little over .822 to the actual Maymorn Junction, then drops steadily to join the trail from the Frances Stream.
+Renata Hut(approve sites), currently (Sep 2019) in poor condition, should be reached in 30-45 minutes from the 4WD road.